eastgenomics/athena/README.md

 ## Installation

-Dependencies may be installed from the requirements.txt file using ```pip install -r requirements```.
+Dependencies may be installed from the requirements.txt file using ```pip install -r requirements.txt```.
 This should contain everything required to generate coverage statistics and reports.
 Installation on macOS may have issues importing packages that have been installed, in this case use ```pip install -m``` for those packages with issues.